BA (Hons) Events Management

 We also accept the Access to HE Diploma.

 Your points at Level 3 will be in addition to 5 GCSEs at grade C or equivalent level 2 qualifications.

 The UCAS tariff points are a guide - we'll also consider all the information that you've included in your application.
 We'll also want to see that you're enthusiastic and motivated to take this course and that you have the potential to benefit from coming to university.

 - Full time students should apply for this course through UCAS.

 - Part time students should apply directly to the University.

 - If you want to start in September, you usually need to apply online through the Universities and Colleges Admissions Service (UCAS).

 *These fees apply if you're starting this course between September 2014 and August 2015.
 We recommend you check fee details with us though, as they can change.
 Costs can increase each year.

-You will be assessed through a combination of individual written assignments, practical assessments, group or individual presentations, and individual or group projects.
-Assessements have been designed to reflect the teaching and learning strategy of the course.
+- You will be assessed through a combination of individual written assignments, practical assessments, group or individual presentations, and individual or group projects.
+Assessments have been designed to reflect the teaching and learning strategy of the course.

 - Conference and meetings